 The towns are very special hexes.
 In addition to the four basic actions (move, fight, discard and mine), an Alchemist can research recipes and buy improvements for his tower.
-In addition, he can fulfill town quests there.

 NOTE: Even incomplete hexes that appear at the edges of the game board can be entered and used by game figures.